Udine

 Udine (/ˈuːdiːneɪ/ OO-dee-nay; /it/; Udin; Utinum; Videm) is a city and comune (municipality) in northeastern Italy, in the middle of the Friuli-Venezia Giulia region, between the Adriatic Sea and the Carnic Alps.
 It is the capital of the Regional decentralization entity of Udine.
-As of 2025, it has a population of 98,320 in the commune, and 176,000 with the urban area.
+As of 2025, it has a population of 98,320 in the commune, and 176,000 in the urban area.

 Names and etymology

 Udine was first attested in medieval Latin records as Udene in 983 and as Utinum around the year 1000.
 The origin of the name Udine is unclear.
 It has been tentatively suggested that the name may be of pre-Roman origin, connected with the Indo-European root *o/u̯/d^{h}- 'udder' used in a figurative sense to mean 'hill'.
 The Slovene name Videm (with final -m) is a hypercorrection of the local Slovene name Vidan (with final -n), based on settlements named Videm in Slovenia.
 The Slovene linguist Pavle Merkù characterized the Slovene form Videm as an "idiotic 19th-century hypercorrection."